howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

-In this code block, we're extracting the `userId` from the `context` object of the request and using it to directly [`connect`](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/relation-queries) it with the `Link` that's created.
+In this code block, we're extracting the `userId` from the `context` object of the request and using it to directly [`connect`](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/relation-queries) it with the `Link` that's created using the `postedBy` relation.
 The `userId` is placed on `context` by extracting it from the `Authorization` header when we set up the server context in `index.js`.

+When creating posts without logging in, the `Authorization` header is not provided, then `userId` will be absent.
+In this case, `postedBy` will also be undefined and will be ignored by Prisma.